-LTVs are 900 pounds heavier than cars on average [6].
+LTVs are 900 pounds heavier than cars on average [5].
 The conservation of momentum in a collision places smaller vehicles at a fundamental disadvantage when the collision partner is a heavier vehicle.
-As shown in Figure 8, LTVs, as a group, tend to be heavier than passenger cars [8].
-Figure 8 crossplots AM as a function of vehicle weight, and demonstrates the relationship between mass and aggressivity.
+As shown in

+Figure 10, LTVs, as a group, tend to be heavier than passenger cars [7].
+Figure 10 crossplots AM as a function of vehicle weight, and demonstrates the strong relationship between mass and aggressivity.
+The mass incompatibility between cars and LTVs appears to be growing.
+As shown in Figure 11, during the time frame of 1985-1993, average mass of both cars and LTVs has steadily increased, and the weight mismatch between the two classes of vehicles has slowly grown as well.

-Figure 8.
+Figure 10.
 Aggressivity as a function of Vehicle Mass.